openaustralia/planningalerts/README.md

 ```
 # Stripe is used to process cards and customers
-# for subscriptions.
-See app/controllers/subscriptions_controller.rb
+# for donations.
+See app/controllers/donations_controller.rb
 # STRIPE_PUBLISHABLE_KEY=pk_test_xxxxxxxxxxxxxxxxxxxxxxxx
 # STRIPE_SECRET_KEY=sk_test_xxxxxxxxxxxxxxxxxxxxxxxx
-# Stripe plan ID for subscription.
+# Stripe plan ID for donation.
 # You need to make a subscription plan on stripe with the value of $1.
 # Replace the example id for the plan here
-# STRIPE_PLAN_ID_FOR_SUBSCRIBERS=example-planningalerts-subscribers-1
+# STRIPE_PLAN_ID_FOR_DONATIONS=example-planningalerts-subscribers-1
 ```

 ### Configuring PlanningAlerts so people can write to their local councillors